linnndachen/disaster-response-pipeline/README.md

 3. Go to http://0.0.0.0:3001/

-### Acknowledgements
+### Licensing, Authors, and Acknowledgements
-Udacity for providing such a complete Data Science Nanodegree Program Figure Eight for providing messages dataset to train my model
+[Udacity](https://www.udacity.com/) for providing such a complete Data Science Nanodegree Program.

+[Figure  Eight](https://appen.com/) for providing messages dataset to train my model.